RedHatInsights/astro-virtual-assistant/README.md

 # Astro virtual assistant

-Astro is a virtual assistant for console.redhat.com created with [Rasa](https://rasa.com/docs/rasa/).
+Astro is a virtual assistant for console.redhat.com.
+We are currently migrating away from [Rasa](https://rasa.com/docs/rasa/).
+If you would like to see the legacy code head over to the [main](https://github.com/RedHatInsights/astro-virtual-assistant/tree/main) branch.

+Warning: Instructions below might be outdated

 ## Development